 How long to spend in Eastern Europe

-So how many days or weeks should you dedicate to your Eastern Europe itinerary?
+So how many days or weeks should you dedicate to your itinerary through Eastern Europe ?
 With the region encompassing so many countries and sub-regions, it can feel like there is never enough time to see everything and deciding the ideal trip length can seem incredibly overwhelming.

 The first thing that you need to understand is that it is impossible to see everything in a limited period of time and if you try to cram in too much, you are going to spend the vast majority of your time in transit between cities and destinations rather than actually enjoying and exploring the destination itself.